 3. International humanitarian organizations with information on how they can meet the Grand Bargain Localization Workstream 2 obligations and act towards strengthening the institutional capacity of their partners and other local actors.
 Working with their local partners, humanitarian organizations can identify areas for immediate capacity strengthening and develop a road map of support for sustaining the growth of partners in a medium- to long-term manner.

 In terms of implementation, this framework comprises a structured set of processes to identify institutional capacity gaps or needs and offers options and opportunities to fill them.
 It includes information on how to apply acquired knowledge, skills and techniques; how to monitor performance and how to integrate continuous institutional capacity development efforts into programmes and operations.

-To learn more about the framework, check out the resources below and watch this webinar from the launch of the Institutional Capacity Strengthening (ICS) Framework.
+To learn more, check out the framework, available in Arabic, English, French, and Spanish, along with this webinar and the webinar slides from the launch of the Institutional Capacity Strengthening (ICS) Framework.